hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 with a ``{{test_cmds}} ./super_magic`` command.
 You will probably also need to load the same compiler/mpi combo from the build section.

-To perform the write test, use the ``-w <path>`` option.
+To perform the write test, use supermagic's ``-w <path>`` option.
 You can use *list expansions* or *permutations* to either provide this argument multiple times or test each path independently.
+It's up to you which method you use.

 Result Parsing
 ~~~~~~~~~~~~~~

-There isn't much to parse out of the results of super magic, so let's just rely on it's return
+There isn't much to parse out of the results of super magic, so let's just rely on its return
-code to determine whether the test passed or failed.
+value to determine whether the test passed or failed.
 As long as your supermagic call is
 the last line in your 'run.cmds' section, you should be fine.

 Go here (:ref:`tutorials.extracting_results`) for an in-depth tutorial on parsing results.